budget-coder/music_library_mobile_syncer/README.md

 A Java program for syncing your local music library to your Android or other mobile device.

 ## Usage: <br/>
-Currently, there are two not so practical ways to launch the application:
+Currently, there are two not-so-practical ways to launch the application:
 - If you have [ant](http://ant.apache.org/) installed, you can run the command "ant gui" from the root directory (i.e. where you can see lib-core, src, test etc. This will compile all the classes and launch the GUI.
 - Otherwise, you will have to go inside "src" and compile everything with the "javac" command.
 Then you launch "UI.class" without any arguments.